frobijn/nF_nanoframework.github.io/content/versioning/tools-configuration.md

 nanoff --platform ESP32 --updatearchive --archivepath <archive-directory>
 ```

-If you adopt the controlled update strategy, use the Virtual nanoDevice for testing and use the latest version of the *nanoclr* tool, you have to archive the Virtual nanoDevice runtime (*WIN_DLL_nanoCLR*) as well:
+If you adopt the controlled update strategy and use the Virtual nanoDevice for testing, you have to archive the Virtual nanoDevice runtime (*WIN_DLL_nanoCLR*) as well:
 ```
 nanoff --target WIN_DLL_nanoCLR --updatearchive --archivepath <archive-directory>
 ```